Cosys-Lab/Cosys-AirSim/docs/echo.md

 --------------------------| ------------
 X Y Z                     | Position of the beacon relative to the Unreal World origin, so not in robot reference frame! (in NED, in meters)
 Roll Pitch Yaw            | Orientation of the beacon relative to the Unreal World origin, so not in robot reference frame! (in degrees, yaw-pitch-roll order to front vector +X)
-Enabe                     | Toggle the beacon on or off InitialDirections         | Amount of traces (rays) being cast.
+Enabe                     | Toggle the beacon on or off.
+InitialDirections         | Amount of traces (rays) being cast.
 This defines the resolution of the resulting reflection point cloud.
-SensorLowerAzimuthLimit   | The lower azimuth angle limit in degrees for sending out the initial rays of the source (default = -90)
+SensorLowerAzimuthLimit   | The lower azimuth angle limit in degrees for sending out the initial rays of the source. (default = -90)
-SensorUpperAzimuthLimit   | The upper azimuth angle limit in degrees for sending out the initial rays of the source (default = 90)
+SensorUpperAzimuthLimit   | The upper azimuth angle limit in degrees for sending out the initial rays of the source. (default = 90)
-SensorLowerElevationLimit | The lower elevation angle limit in degrees for sending out the initial rays of the source (default = -90)
+SensorLowerElevationLimit | The lower elevation angle limit in degrees for sending out the initial rays of the source. (default = -90)
-SensorUpperElevationLimit | The upper elevation angle limit in degrees for sending out the initial rays of the source (default = 90)
+SensorUpperElevationLimit | The upper elevation angle limit in degrees for sending out the initial rays of the source. (default = 90)
-ReflectionLimit           | Maximum amount of reflections that can happen ReflectionDistanceLimit   | Maximum distance between two reflections (meters) AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB) AttenuationLimit          | Attenuation at which the signal is considered dissipated (dB) DistanceLimit             | Maximum distance a reflection can travel (meters) DrawDebugAllPoints        |  Draw debug points in world where reflected points are happening due to this source.
+ReflectionLimit           | Maximum amount of reflections that can happen.
+ReflectionDistanceLimit   | Maximum distance between two reflections (meters) AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB) AttenuationLimit          | Attenuation at which the signal is considered dissipated (dB) DistanceLimit             | Maximum distance a reflection can travel (meters) DrawDebugAllPoints        | Draw debug points in world where reflected points are happening due to this source.
 It will also show the reflection direction with a line
 DrawDebugAllLines         | Draw all lines that are being cast from the source to the reflections, not only the ones that are reflected
-DrawDebugLocation         | Draw a 3D axes shown where the source is
+DrawDebugLocation         | Draw a 3D axes shown where the source is DrawDebugDuration         | Duration in seconds that the debug points and lines will be shown in the world. -1 is infinite.
 In the settings file this can look like this example :
 ```
 {